Thomas Francis Edwards: "Bethesda Butcher" murders

 On January 16, 1970, 14-year-old Sherry Bristol Kennedy left her home in Potomac to visit a friend who was babysitting at an apartment near the Montgomery Mall Shopping Center.
 After having an argument over who was going to use the phone, Kennedy left and started walking back home.
 Somewhere along the Cabin John Creek Regional Park, she came across Edwards, who proceeded to abduct her before ultimately stabbing her seven times in the head with an ice pick, slashing her throat and shooting her with a Ruger pistol with .22 caliber rounds.
-He then abandoned her body on a highway, where it was found by a passing motorist later that day, with the ice pick still lodged in her head.
+He then abandoned her body under a bridge in a snowy ravine near the intersection of Cabin John Parkway and Clara Barton Parkway.
+She was found later that day, with the ice pick still lodged in her head.

 Despite the violent nature of the murder, an autopsy conducted by coroner John G. Ball concluded that Kennedy had not been sexually assaulted.
 In an effort to generate tips, local authorities dressed up a mannequin in the victim's clothes and showed it on local television so it could possibly help a citizen recognize the girl and give information about her whereabouts.
 Due to the heavy fog and rain that had occurred on the day of her death, there was public speculation that Kennedy was possibly hitchhiking.
 A reward of $5,000 would later be offered for any information that would lead to an arrest.